urql-graphql/urql/docs/README.md

 - **Graphcache** documents one of the most important addons to `urql`, which adds ["Normalized Caching" support](./graphcache/normalized-caching.md) to the `Client` and enables more complex use-cases, smarter caching, and more dynamic apps to function.
+- **Showcase** aims to list some companies that use `urql`, third-party packages, and other helpful resources, like tutorials or guides.
 - **API** contains a detailed list of all helpers, utilities, components, and other parts of each of `urql`'s packages, which may contain all details of each part and package.

-Apart from these main sections there is also some additional content that doesn't fit into any of the other sections.

-- **Showcase** aims to list some companies that use `urql`, third-party packages, and other helpful resources.
-- **Common Questions** lists frequently asked questions and problems that we may encounter infrequently (but shall answer nonetheless.)

 We hope you grow to love `urql`!